In Short

 What is an ABN?

-An ABN is a unique number provided by the Australian Business Register (ABR) used to identify businesses.
+An ABN is a unique 11-digit identifier provided by the Australian Business Register (ABR) that identifies businesses.
+An ABN identifies the entity operating the business, which can include a sole trader, a company, or a trust, among others.
 The ABR maintains a comprehensive database of registered business information.
 Customers, other businesses and government bodies can use the database to identify you and your business.

 You can apply for an ABN online through the ABR website.
-If you want to register for an ABN, you must be entitled to one.
-You will be entitled to an ABN if you:
+If you want to register for an ABN, you must first confirm that you are entitled to one.
+You become entitled to an ABN and must hold one if you:

-- carry on business or enterprise in Australia; or
+- carry on business or enterprise in Australia, including as an independent contractor; or

 - have a foreign business operating in Australia.